leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - root endpoint `/` should offer the webui (at the moment static assets urls for the SPA conflict with other endpoints)
 - wrap internal tables (key value store) in easy to use get/set methods (the user related one accessible directly from `User` object)
 - endpoint with path arguments are not deactivated (not listed in fastapi_app.routes)
+- as main / volume fodlers, ditch `static` in favour of `data/db` + `data/files` + `plugins`.
+When plugins serve actual static files, they can have the files inside of them.
+If they serve files for users, they can use the `data/files` folder and related utilities

 ## Questions